-The Division offers a major in social sciences toward the Bachelor of Science in Education degree and a major in political science leading to the Bachelor of Arts degree.
-A major in Social Justice and Criminology may be earned in the Bachelor of Science in Social Justice and Criminologydegree.
-The Bachelor of Science is available with a major in social science and concentrations in geography, political science, and sociology.
-Minor fields of study offered in the Division are criminal justice, forensic science, geography, paralegal studies, political science, prelaw, and sociology.
+The Division offers a major in social sciences toward the Bachelor of Science in Education degree and majors in history and political science leading to Bachelor of Arts degrees.
+A major in Social Justice and Criminology may be earned in the Bachelor of Science in Social Justice and Criminology degree.
+The Bachelor of Science is available with a major in social science and concentrations in applied development studies, geography, and sociology.
+Minor fields of study offered in the Division are criminal justice, geography, paralegal studies, political science, pre-law, and sociology.